- Why do employers ask "What do you like least about your job?"

 Going forward, I’m looking for a consulting position where upper management has a cross-department and agreed-upon strategy for achieving the firm’s mission and goals.

-Example 3: Mention a scheduling conflict
+Example 3: Mentioning a scheduling conflict

 I enjoyed being a part of Riverview Cooling, especially having the opportunity to help them develop as a business and increase their long-term client base by 30%.